miconda/fwapid/README.md

 The `fwapid` service can write to a log file if specified by `--log-file` cli parameter, otherwise will print the log messages to `stdout`.

-When writing to a log file, it is recommended to configur `logrotate` for it.
+When writing to a log file, it is recommended to configure `logrotate` for it.
 The file `/etc/logrotate.d/fwapid` can be created with a content like:

 ```